-4. An application of the same project under Category C should be submitted simultaneously by the participating organisations to the respective authority in Hong Kong and Guangdong (or Shenzhen).
+4. An application of the same project under Category C should be submitted simultaneously by the participating organisations to the respective authorities in Hong Kong and Guangdong (or Shenzhen).
 The processing and preliminary vetting will be conducted separately by the two sides.
 The results of the preliminary vetting of the two sides will then be submitted to a joint vetting committee comprising officials from both sides for a final decision on the projects for joint funding support.
 The approved projects will be monitored by authorities of the two sides respectively, and may also be subject to joint monitoring by the authorities of the two sides.

-5. Please note that deadline of submission of project proposals set by Guangdong authorities on Category C(1) and Shenzhen authorities on Category C(2) is 10 October 2013.
+5. Please note that deadline of submission of project proposals set by Guangdong authorities on Category C(1) and Shenzhen authorities on Category C(2) is 4 December 2016 and 9 December 2016 respectively.